mpeche/ProgrammingAssignment3/Codebook.md

 ####Columns
   * __total__		The signal recorded by the accelerometer, along each of the Cartesian Axis.
-These values are measured in gravitational-units, or 9.8 meters/second-squared, and represented as a vector with 128 values.
+These values are measured in gravitational-units, or 9.8 meters/second-squared.
+The Mean and Standard Deviation of of the entire event along the given axis have been stored in the database.

   * __acc__			The body's acceleration.
-These values are measured in gravitational-units, and represented as a vector with 128 values.
+These values are measured in gravitational-units.
+The Mean and Standard Deviation of of the entire event along the given axis have been stored in the database.

   * __gyro__		The signal recorded by the gyroscope, along each of the Cartesian Axis.
-These values are measured in radiant/second, and represented as a vector with 128 values.
+These values are measured in radiant/second.
+The Mean and Standard Deviation of of the entire event along the given axis have been stored in the database.

 ####Activities